-The past year goes down in the country's judicial history as the year in which the journey to digitise operations of the courts commenced with the adoption of the Integrated Electronic Case Management System - "the IECMS".
+The year 2022 goes down in the country's judicial history as the year in which the journey to digitise operations of the courts commenced with the adoption of the Integrated Electronic Case Management System-"the IECMS".
 It is also the year in which the Judiciary saw the establishment and opening of the first paperless court in Zimbabwe in the form of the stand-alone Commercial Division of the High Court.
-In line with the governmental policy of devolution as a constitutional imperative, the

-Judicial Service Commission opened more circuit courts.
-It further consolidated the operations of the Judicial Training Institute of Zimbabwe by adopting measures that enable it to efficiently implement the programmes of organising and managing the training of judicial and non-judicial members of the Judicial Service.
+In line with the government policy of devolution as a constitutional imperative, the Judicial Service Commission has opened new circuit courts.
+The Judicial Service Commission further consolidated the operations of the Judicial Training Institute of Zimbabwe by adopting measures that enable it to efficiently implement the programmes of organising and managing the training of judicial and support staff of the Judicial Service.

 The Judiciary's efforts to attend to the quantitative aspect of court operations should not be taken to mean that it is overlooking the importance of quality of the service provided to the public.
 Competence and quality of service provision are equally important constitutional requirements.
 Failure to meet the standards of the requirements of competence and quality of justice delivery service would undermine efforts to build and maintain public confidence in the Judiciary.
-Hence, the theme for this year is: